nbbj-digital/stroll/README.md

 Currently, the library computes only an A to B path within the boundaries of the user-defined grid (created from the user's origin and desired radius).
 Future development will target more route-finding options such as loops, distance constraints, sun/shade preferences, etc.

 ![first path](assets/screenshots/firstMap.png)

-### Working Model

-The working model to compute the "Nature Score" of a given point in the urban environment is composed of the following:

-1. Green Score - What percentage of an image's dominant color palette is green in color.
-2. Park Score - How many public parks/green spaces are near the given point, as computed by Yelp.

-Next steps for development are to add the following criteria to the "Nature Score" computation:

-1. Trees - Use a ML model with transfer learning to recognize natural feature such as trees, lakes, etc. which may not be captured by the "Green Score" in the color palette.
-2. Sun/Shade - Compute "sunny-ness"/"shady-ness" of a given route.
-3. Rain/Cover - Compute a route based on cover during a rain event.

 ## Usage